kcodedev/mkdocs/docs/AL/13-data-representation/floating-point.md

 - `1000` = -8
 - `1111` = -1

-This allows both positive and negative exponents (for very large and very small numbers).
+This allows both positive and negative exponents (for representing very large and very small numbers).

 ---